eth_estimateGas - BNB Smart Chain

-The RPC method estimates the gas required for a transaction on the Binance Smart Chain, ensuring sufficient gas allocation for successful execution.
+The RPC method estimates the gas needed for a transaction on BSC, helping users set appropriate gas limits for successful execution.

 Supported Networks